Digital Slide Scanner

 Mineral Phase Analysis

-The combination of ZEISS Axioscan 7 and ZEISS AI-based segmentation enables automated analysis across large numbers of samples.
-Easy machine learning segmentation allows you to label each mineral phase of interest using an intuitive painting interface and allows the software to build a model of the mineralogy across your entire sample.
+Combine ZEISS Axioscan 7 with ZEISS AI-based segmentation to enable automated analysis across large numbers of samples.
+Easy machine learning segmentation lets you label each mineral phase of interest, using an intuitive painting interface while the software builds a model of the mineralogy across your entire sample.

 AI-Based Mineral Classification

-Automated machine-learning based mineral classification using a single ZEN Intellesis model, applied here on two sandstone samples.
+Automated machine learning-based mineral classification uses a single ZEN Intellesis model, applied here on two sandstone samples.

 Both modal mineralogy and pore / grain sizes can be measured and automatically reported.